EnKrypt/arvind.io/src/pages/posts/understanding-good-password-management/index.md

 _But it's fine!
 You can trust companies like 1Password and Bitwarden.
 They're completely secure and they'll never do anything bad with your data, right?_

 It's always good to remind yourself that companies exist to turn a profit.
-The track record shows that if compromising your data is a new avenue to do so, then that is what they will do.
-Avoiding cloud based services to store your passwords isn't paranoia, it's common sense.
+Caring about security or user privacy comes second, and being competent enough to enforce security or user privacy comes third.

-Who cares if company X is more trustworthy than company Y?
-A standalone open source password manager completely removes the question of trusting any company at all.
-Why not use one when you can do so for all for the pros and none of the cons?
+You shouldn't care if company X is more trustworthy than company Y. A standalone open source password manager completely removes the question of trusting any company at all.
+Avoiding cloud based services to store your passwords should be, in my opinion at least, common sense.

 ##### You might think that a standalone or self-hosted solution shifts the security responsibility from the company to the user, but that isn't really true.
-Whatever liability exists has always existed.
-Most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user's end in the exact same way.
-Offline databases are usually well encrypted and rarely targeted.
+Since cloud based password managers also have to at least store the password you are going to use in memory at some point, most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user's end in similar ways.

 I took the effort to compare how some major password managers stand with respect to these two criteria.